Pankaj-Joshi-2107/Data_Visualization_IPL_Project/README.md

 # Data_Visualization_IPL_Project
 Capstone project visualizing IPL data using Python libraries like NumPy, Pandas, Matplotlib, and Seaborn.
 Includes data analysis and various charts to uncover insights from IPL matches and player stats.
+This project analyzes and visualizes IPL cricket data using Python libraries such as NumPy, Pandas, Matplotlib, and Seaborn.
+It involves cleaning and processing IPL datasets, followed by creating various visualizations like bar charts, heatmaps, and scatter plots to reveal key insights about player performances, team statistics, and match outcomes.
+The project demonstrates practical skills in data manipulation and effective visualization techniques to tell meaningful stories with IPL data.